 Unit price is found by dividing the shelf price by the weight or volume of an item.
 For example, a 6 ounce tub of butter may have a price of $1.20 and a 32 ounce tub may have a price of $4.80.

 By running this quick equation it shows that the 32 ounce tub is overall cheaper than the 6 ounce tub, and buying the 32 ounce tub will save you money in the long run.
 Don’t assume though, based off this example, that the bigger item is going to be cheaper.
 Sometimes prices are the same or the smaller or medium unit may be cheaper.

 If unit prices are the same between different sizes or a larger unit is cheaper, that is when you check the expiration date to see if you will use a larger size in time.
 Buying the bigger item because it is cheaper isn’t always the way to go.
 You will need to keep in mind your storage space and see if you have the room to keep a 32 ounce tub of butter in your fridge.

 You can also use the unit price equation to help you make the cheaper decision when figuring out what brand of an item to buy.
 Compare the unit prices of different brands to discover which one is cheaper.
 Don’t feel like doing the math yourself?
 Utilize a unit price calculator!

 Creating a budget is a great way to help you track where your money is going and that includes creating a grocery shopping budget.
 This will help you track how you are spending your money, help you discover where you need to look to save money, and where you need to apply the above tips.

-If you need help with budget counseling don’t hesitate to reach out to us or stop by one of our branches.
-A Wildfire representative will be able to help you create the perfect budget for you to help you save money on your grocery shopping trips.
+If you need help with budget counseling don’t hesitate to use our online resources.
 With this, if you haven’t already, sign up for our Digital+ Online and Mobile banking service, which has tools that can allow you to create and track your own budgets.